Pro-Forma Earnings Definition

 Pro Forma EMS will be:

-- Accretion/ Dilution is the percentage in EPS after the transaction of before.
+- Accretion/ Dilution is the percentage in EPS after the transaction or before.

 - Accretion/ Dilution= (2.43-2)/2*100

 - Accretion/ Dilution

 You can download this Excel Template Here:- ProForma Earnings EPS Calculations Excel Template

 GAAP vs. Pro-Forma Financial Statements

-- When GAAP show earning in negative Pro-Forma earning can be positive.
+- When GAAP shows earnings in the negative, Pro-Forma earnings can be positive.

 Pro-Forma Earnings Statement provides a better look at the performance and value of a company’s core business.
-Mostly non-recurring business events can be excluded because it will be expected that it will not occur in the future.
+Mostly non-recurring business events can be excluded because it will be expected that they will not occur in the future.

 - Pro-Forma EPS also gives an investor a clear picture of company operations.
-For some companies, it provides an accurate view of financial performance and looks out of a company.
+For some companies, it provides an accurate view of financial performance and looks out for a company.

-- Considering non-recurring expenses affect investor’s view, but these expenses are of short-term and long-term profit earning need to be calculated through Pro-Forma EPS in which these expenses are not considered and help to analyze long-term profit.
-Example: Charges of a merger of a company are one time; hence, not consider in Pro-Forma EPS.
+- Considering non-recurring expenses affect investor’s view, but these expenses are of short-term and long-term profit-earning need to be calculated through Pro-Forma EPS in which these expenses are not considered and help to analyze long-term profit.
+Example: Charges of a company’s merger are one-time; hence, they are not considered in Pro-Forma EPS.

-- These Earnings are a useful tool to identify the company’s core value driver and analyze changing trends within company operation, which later could be used to a valuation of potential takeover targets.
+- These Earnings are a useful tool to identify the company’s core value driver and analyze changing trends within company operation, which later could be used for a valuation of potential takeover targets.

-- These Earnings does not have any standard guideline to follow.
+- These Earnings do not have any standard guidelines to follow.

 - Some companies do not consider unsold inventories in a statement.

 - These Earnings can be easily manipulated.

-This article has been a guide to what is Pro-Forma Earnings.
-Here we discuss practical examples of Pro-Forma EPS calculations along with the advantages and disadvantages.
+This article has been a guide to what Pro-Forma Earnings is.
+Here we discuss practical examples of Pro-Forma EPS calculations and the advantages and disadvantages.
 You may learn more about Financial Statements from the following articles –